 Groups for Family and Friends

 Al-Anon is a 12-step program for friends and family members of alcoholics.
-Al-Anon meetings provide support and understanding for those affected by someone else’s drinking.
+When looking for support and understanding, Al-Anon meetings are helpful to those who are affected by someone else’s drinking.

 Nar-Anon is a 12-step program for friends and family members of addicts.
-Nar-Anon meetings provide support and understanding for those affected by someone else’s addiction.
+These meetings provide support and understanding for those affected by someone else’s addiction.

 NAMI provides support and education for families and individuals affected by mental illness.
 They offer resources, support groups, and educational programs.